transcom/mymove-docs/docs/dev/Demo/Slice Demo Prep/Prime-Demo-Script-Postman-Setup.md

     const fileName = path.basename(__dirname + '.postman_collection.json');
     const savePath = path.join(process.cwd(), '/collections');
     const filePath = `${savePath}/${fileName}`;

+In the code above, the constant `filePath` knows to store your new colleciton in your current working directory's `collection` folder.
+Index.js does a lot for us.
+But the main purpose is to generate the JSON for postman to understand.

+//TODO: Share code snipet of file write.stringigy() to show how it stringfies the js code into JSON

 Next build your collection.
 In this case we will build a collection with two requests: